messerzen/udct-capstone-project/README.md

 ### Dataset usages

-Lets imagine that one user of our application works with final goods manufacturing, (clothes and accessories for instance).
-This client plans to expand his marketshare, and needs to find more clients.
-The main business activity of his current client is described by CNAE "4781400 - Retail trade of clothes and accessories."

-So, this clients wants to know which cities there are more companies with this CNAE.
+Which cities there are more companies with this CNAE.

 ```
 SELECT c.nome AS city,